flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ## Generalized operations

 In addition to the basic functions above, FlashR provides a set of generalized operations (GenOps) to increase the generality of FlashR.
-With these GenOps, users can implement more computations efficiently, required by many data mining and machine learning algorithms.
+A GenOp takes some matrices and an element operator, which defines the operation on elements, to perform actual computation.
+FlashR defines only four GenOps and many element operators to cover computations required by many data mining and machine learning algorithms.
 Most of the "Base" and "stats" R functions shown above are also implemented with the GenOps.

-Each GenOp accepts an element operator to perform actual computation.
-There are many element operators in FlashR such as addition and subtraction (see `?fm.basic.op` for details).
-Below lists all of the operators currently supported by FlashR.

 ### Element operators:

-Binary operators:
+FlashR defines many element computors.
+Some operators take two elements and output one element (binary operators); the others take only one element and output one element (unary operators).
+Below list all of the binary and unary operators supported by FlashR.

 | name | R object |
 | :---| :--- |